Peter-Kahl/The-Applause-and-the-Echo/README.md

 This paper begins with a simple scene: a theatre audience applauding a mediocre performance, and a solitary spectator who hesitates to clap.
 From this moment of hesitation unfolds a multidisciplinary inquiry into cognitive dissonance, fiduciary trust, and the **relational theory of epistemic clientelism**—a framework explaining how individuals and institutions negotiate truth through interdependence.

 Re-examining the classic experiments of **Asch**, **Festinger**, and **Milgram**, the study challenges their shared assumption that reality is fixed and that cognition merely restores alignment to it.
-Drawing on _Re-founding Psychology as Epistemic Psychology_ (Kahl 2025d), it reconceives dissonance not as an error to be resolved but as an epistemic event—the lived signal that knowledge is relational, contingent, and fiduciary.
+Drawing on _Re-founding Psychology as Epistemic Psychology_ (Kahl 2025d), it reconceives dissonance not as an error to be resolved but as an _epistemic event_—the lived signal that knowledge is relational, contingent, and fiduciary.

 Building on phenomenology, social psychology, fiduciary ethics, and political theory, the paper argues that truth is not a correspondence but a fiduciary process sustained by candour and threatened by performance.
 Extending the analysis of _The Epistemic Architecture of Power_ (Kahl 2025n), it shows how micro-acts of recognition reproduce macro-structures of authority.
 Across eight chapters, the study traces how applause becomes a metaphor for social knowledge: how sound substitutes for understanding, visibility for virtue, and harmony for honesty.